Main field(s) of study and in-depth level:

 The Faculty Board of Science and Technology

-120 credits of which 90 credits should be in the main area of studies natural sciences or technology including the course Meteorology, hydrology and environmental measurement techniques 15 credits.
+120 credits of which 90 credits in science/engineering including the course Meteorology, Hydrology and Environmental Measurement Techniques, 15 credits.
 English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").

 On completion of the course, the student should be able to